2024-2025 Course Catalog

 First-year courses

 The calculus sequence at Lawrence consists of three courses: MATH 140, 155, 200 (Calculus, Multivariable Calculus, Complex Sequences & Series).
 Students intending to major in computer science or chemistry must complete Calculus and Multivariable Calculus.
 Students intending to major in mathematics or physics must take all three courses: Calculus, Multivariable Calculus, and Complex Sequences & Series.
 Sufficiently prepared students should enter the calculus sequence during their first year.
 Sufficient preparation means strong high school mathematics, including a pre-calculus or elementary functions course.
 Students who lack this preparation yet need the calculus sequence should consider enrolling in either MATH 102: Foundations in math or MATH 103: Preparation for Calculus.
-In every case, all students intending to enroll in MATH 140, 155, or 200 must take the ALEKS online diagnostic exam covering topics in pre-calculus, and a score of at least 75 is required for enrollment.
+Students intending to enroll directly in MATH 140, 155, or 200 must take the ALEKS online diagnostic exam covering topics in pre-calculus, and a score of at least 75 is required for enrollment.

 For students interested in statistics: